 Palermo’s UNESCO-inscribed World Heritage monuments include the Cathedral and the Norman Palace, as well as the church of Santa Maria dell’Ammiraglio ♥♥, which also boasts beautiful mosaics, and San Cataldo, with distinctive red domes and small, indicative but bare interior.
-Three other components of the WH site did not fit into our so far only visit to the city: San Giovanni degli Eremiti, Castello della Zisa, and Ponte dell’Ammiraglio.
-Further afield, cathedrals in nearby towns of Monreale and Cefalù are also listed on the same WH inscription – but we left them for a future visit as well.
+Three other components of the WH site should be worth considering as well: San Giovanni degli Eremiti, Castello della Zisa, and Ponte dell’Ammiraglio.
+Further afield, cathedrals in nearby towns of Monreale and Cefalù are also listed on the same WH inscription – and reputedly even more magnificent than the cathedral in Palermo.

 Another worthy attraction is Teatro Massimo ♥, where a guided tour takes you to the foyer, the orchestra, the royal box, and finally the “echo room”, a highlight of the tour on account of its weird acoustics.